Pennsylvanian leaf fossils, Cagles Mill Dam, Indiana, 2011

 Advisor: Dr. Clive Neal

-Thesis: Apollo 14 very high potassium basalt petrogensis: Influence of magma chamber and impact processes.
+Thesis: Apollo 14 very high potassium basalt petrogenesis: Influence of magma chamber and impact processes.

 M.S.
 Geology, Indiana University-Purdue University Indianapolis, 2013